 CINCINNATI — Princeton High School five-star guard Kam Mercer has given a verbal commitment to play basketball at the University of Cincinnati.
 He also plans to reclassify from the 2028 to the 2027 class.

-Mercer is believed to be the first high school basketball player to give a verbal commitment to UC under the leadership of new head coach Jerrod Calhoun.
+Mercer, who lives in Springdale, is the first high school basketball player to give a verbal commitment to UC under the leadership of Calhoun.

 He is UC's highest-rated men's basketball recruit since Lance Stephenson committed to the Bearcats in 2009.
-Mercer is also the first five-star player to verbally commit to the Bearcats since Shon Abaev in November 2024.
+He's also the first five-star player to verbally commit to the Bearcats since Shon Abaev in November 2024.
 Abaev, who is now at Florida State, was ranked a consensus top-30 prospect.

-A 6-foot-5 guard, he helped to lead Princeton to its first boys basketball state championship this past March.
+Mercer, a 6-foot-5 guard, helped to lead Princeton to its first boys basketball state championship this past March.
 The Vikings defeated Hilliard Bradley 59-28 March 22 in the Division I state final at University of Dayton Arena.

 He averaged 14.2 points, 5.4 rebounds, 3.4 assists and 2.4 steals for Princeton (25-3) during its state championship season.